-Vitamin K is believed to play a role in preventing Alzheimer’s since patients are often found to be deficient.
-(18)
+Vitamin K is thought to play a role in preventing Alzheimer’s since patients are often found to be deficient.

-One of the most unexpected olive oil benefits is that it can reduce the risk of depression.
+One of the most unexpected benefits of olive oil is that it can reduce the risk of depression.

 The Standard American Diet (SAD) is loaded with unhealthy trans fats from fast food, processed food, and vegetable oils like canola, sunflower, soy, and safflower which are extracted with heat and chemical solvents.

-When participants in a large study replaced unhealthy vegetable oils with olive oil, their risk of depression plummeted by almost 50%.
-(19)
+When participants in a large study called The SUN Project replaced these less healthy vegetable oils with olive oil, their risk of depression plummeted by almost 50%.